- The special U.N. court in Cambodia decides Ieng Thirith has dementia

 It is said to be responsible for about 1.7 million deaths, roughly a quarter of the population at the time.
 Its stated aim was to create a Communist utopia, but instead the regime forced Cambodians into what has been described as a living hell.

-Soldiers marched city-dwellers into the countryside and forced them to work as farm laborers.
+City-dwellers were marched into the countryside and forced to work as farm laborers.
 Those already living in rural Cambodia were expected to produce enough food for the country while teaching farming to those who had never done it before.
+Currency was abolished, and anyone with an education was considered a threat.
+No one was allowed modern medicine, and the country isolated itself in an effort to become completely self-sufficient.

 The results were disastrous: People died of starvation and disease as soldiers tortured and killed anyone suspected of being disloyal.